metaplex-foundation/developer-hub/src/pages/umi/toolbox/token-managment.md

 ---
-title: Token Program, Associated Token Program & Extras
+title: Token Management
-metaTitle: Token Program, Associated Token Program and Extras | Toolbox
+metaTitle: Token Management | Toolbox
-description: How to use the Solana System Program with Umi.
+description: How to manage Token with Umi.
 ---

-## Token and Associated Token Programs

-The Token Program and Associated Token programs are essential for managing tokens on Solana.
-They enable you to create Mint accounts, Token accounts, Associated Token PDAs, mint tokens, transfer tokens, delegate tokens, and more.
+The following instructions are part of the Token Programm the Associated Token Program and MPL Token Extras Program.
+The Token Program and Associated Token programs are essential for managing tokens on Solana since they enable you to create Mint accounts, Token accounts, Associated Token PDAs, mint tokens, transfer tokens, delegate tokens, and more.
 You can learn more about these programs in [Solana's official documentation](https://spl.solana.com/token).

-**Note**: If you're using the SPL Token & Associated Program, you might also be interested in the [Mpl Token Extras program](#mpl-token-extras), which provides additional convenient instructions for working with tokens.

-### Create a Mint
+## Create a Mint

 This instruction allows you to create a new Mint account.